shipubupt/NIPS2018/README.md

 # NIPS2018
-This is the implementation of our paper "Deep Attentive Tracking via Reciprocative Learning ". \n
+This is the implementation of our paper "Deep Attentive Tracking via Reciprocative Learning ".
 The project page can be found here: https://ybsong00.github.io/nips18_tracking/index